KxSystems/docs/docs/license/gcp-insights.md

     essential purpose of any limited remedy.

-3.  **Limitation of damages.** Except for the obligations under section 7.4 above, breach of section 9, or a User’s reproduction, use or distribution of KX Insights™ outside the scope of the licenses granted in section 2 above, fraud or fradulent misrepresentation each party its affiliates and their
+3.  **Limitation of damages.** Except for the obligations under section 7.4 above, breach of section 9, or a user’s reproduction, use or distribution of KX Insights™ outside the scope of the licenses granted in section 2 above, fraud or fradulent misrepresentation each party its affiliates and their